center-for-threat-informed-defense/summiting-the-pyramid/docs/analytic-design/deworkflow.rst

 Correlation should be used when the relationship between observations adds meaningful information, rather than simply to increase analytic complexity.

-See :ref:`Chaining Analytics <chaining-analytics>` for guidance on direct and loose correlation approaches.
+See :ref:`Chaining Analytics <Chaining Analytics>` for guidance on direct and loose correlation approaches.